If we do our [research] well, reality will appear even more unstable, complex, and disorderly than it does now.

 RCRC’s equity initiatives are applicable—but not limited—to our practices and policies on recruitment and selection; compensation and benefits; professional development and training; promotions; transfers; social and recreational programs; layoffs; terminations; and the ongoing development of a transformational and healthy work environment.

 We believe in foregrounding the intersectional lens around race and class to build resilience in combating systems of oppression through justice and abolition, rather than focusing solely on veneer diversity metrics.
 In recognition of the lingering damage caused by racist strategies employed within the American Labor Movement, both historically and in the present, as well as the ongoing class issues grounded in White supremacy (i.e. respectability politics, colorism, assimilation pressures, etc) that exist in some Black spaces, we have chosen this intersectional path.
-Working foundationally at the intersections of race and class, RCRC is building resilience, collective power, and cross-racial solidarity across the state of Kentucky, and inevitably, across the American South.
+Organizing foundationally at the intersections of race and class is neccesary to build resilience, collective power, and cross-racial solidarity across the state of Kentucky, and inevitably, across the American South.

 Guiding Principle: The Root Cause Research Center (RCRC) will not accept gifts, enter into partnerships, or accept support that will compromise its commitment to its mission and essential values, as articulated in the organization’s strategic framework.